If you are at the show do make sure you visit the stand for a look at the bikes and a natter!

 So if you wish to display your bike and see the show for free please respond on the contact page and we will pass on the details to Dave to return to the show organisers - all we need at this stage is the model, year and colour of your bike and remember it doesn't need to be immaculate.

-An early response would be appreciated as we need to get the information to the organisers as soon as possible.
+An early response would be appreciated as we need to get the information to the organisers by 16 February.

 2017 SHOW REPORT